Back

 Software developers

 These team members are in charge of tasks related to the mobile and web development, testing, and quality monitoring of the software.
 The development team’s role is to execute applications based on the technical requirements and the software architecture.
-Usually, one project requires several software development warriors of different skill levels — those who work on the front and on the back, or full-stack who can develop both.
+Usually, one project requires several software development warriors of different skill levels — those who work on the front and the back, or a full-stack who can develop both.

 QA engineers